How to Build a Wedding Photography Camera Kit

 Another Camera

 Have a back-up camera, just in case the worst happens.
 This is particularly important if you’re working alone.
-Make sure the backup is charged and ready to go, and that it still works properly — especially if it’s been sitting around for a long time.
+Make sure the backup is charged and ready to go, and that it still works properly — especially if it’s been around for a long time.
 Some photographers actually prefer to have both cameras with different lenses on to make it easier to flip between them for pictures rather than changing lenses, like a photojournalist.

 Batteries